Last Updated on

 You should inspect the paint’s finish when it’s dry to assess if another coat is required.

-Carefully remove the dust sheets and masking tape if used.
+Carefully remove the dust sheets and masking tape.
 Only do this when the paint is completely dry.
 Otherwise, it can pull at your new paintwork or disperse dust which can stick to the surface.

 Refit any handles, hinges or brackets that you removed at the beginning.
 If you need to replace the hinges, read this article to find out which hinges you might need.